 Sample: Sputum, bronchial washings, and tracheal aspirates from patients with pulmonary disease and tissue biopsies from patients with disseminated disease.

 Direct Microscopic Examination: Biopsy specimen show septate, branching hyphae invading tissue.
 KOH preparation of sputum, bronchoalveolar lavage, transbronchial biopsy and other biopsies reveal non-pigmented septate hyphae, 3-5 um in diameter with characteristic dichotomous branching.
 The hyphae have a tendency of branch repeatedly.
 The branches arise at an angle of approximately 45 degrees.

 Culture: Culture is regarded as the ‘Gold Standard Method’.
 Clinical specimens should be inoculated onto primary isolation media, like Sabouraud’s dextrose agar.
 Colonies are fast-growing and may be white, yellow, yellow-brown, brown to black, or green in color.
 Microscopically, cultures show colonies with characteristic radiating chains of conidia.
 However, positive cultures from a non-sterile specimen, such as sputum, do not prove disease because colonization is common.

 Antigen detection: Several antigen tests for the detection of Aspergillus from blood, urine and CFS are now available.
 In a person with invasive aspergillosis, there may be high titers of galactomannan antigen in serum.
 As galactomannan is rapidly eliminated from blood, serial screening twice weekly is recommended for optimal diagnosis.

-Antibody detection (Serology): Immunodiffusion tests for the detection of antibodies to Aspergillus species have proven to be of value in the diagnosis of allergic, aspergilloma, and invasive aspergillosis.
-Patient with ABPA have high levels of IgE specific for Aspergillus antigens.
+Antibody detection (serology): Immunodiffusion tests for the detection of antibodies to Aspergillus species have proven to be of value in the diagnosis of allergic, aspergilloma, and invasive aspergillosis.
+Patient with ABPA has high levels of IgE specific for Aspergillus antigens.
 IgG precipitins are also present.

 For the treatment of invasive aspergillosis, voriconazole is the drug of choice, and liposomal amphotericin B, posaconazole, caspofungin, and isavuconazonium are alternative drugs.
 A fungus ball growing in a sinus or in a pulmonary cavity can be surgically removed.
 Patients with ABPA can be treated with corticosteroids and antifungal agents, such as itraconazole.